junxit/us-congress-bills-110/metadata.md

 - 2008-02-29 — Message on Senate action sent to the House.
 - 2008-02-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S1434; text as passed Senate: CR S1434)
 - 2008-02-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S1434; text as passed Senate: CR S1434)
+- 2008-03-03 — Received in the House.
+- 2008-03-03 — Referred to the House Committee on Energy and Commerce.